-In the above table the reversal of net charges for retirement benefits in accordance with International Financial Accounting Standards includes the pension top up grant payable to the Chief Constable from the Home Office.
+In the above table the reversal of net charges for retirement benefits in accordance with International Financial Accounting Standards includes the pension top up grant (£89,347k in 2019-20) payable to the PCC and passed to the Chief Constable from the Home Office.
 This grant is excluded in the Movement in Reserves Statement on page 28 which shows the adjustments within the pensions reserve affecting the overall movement in reserves.